rbontekoe/BAWJ/docs/src/chapter2.md

 In this activity, you will create a development environment.
 - Install Julia.
-- Install Atom.
+- Instal Git.
-- Install Juno.
+- Install VSCode.
 - Add the Julia package PkgTemplates.

 #### Prerequisites